 Despite what the ads tell you, drones crash all the time.
 A good drone will take an unplanned descent and ground interface (aka: a crash) in stride, without damaging the frame.
 It will also include shields to protect the rotors and electronics from harm.

-Regardless, things still get broken sometimes.
-A good drone will offer a ready supply of cheap parts like rotors and struts to replace the broken ones, and will make it easy to swap these parts out when required.
+Regardless, things still get broken sometimes, particularly racing drones.
+A good model will offer a ready supply of cheap parts like rotors and struts to replace the broken ones, and will make it easy to swap these parts out when required.
 The same is true of batteries.